 Back to Blog Sep 26, 2024

-Canines & Cards: The Story Behind the ‘Dogs Playing Poker’ Paintings
+Canines and Cards: The Story Behind the ‘Dogs Playing Poker’ Paintings

-Canines & Cards: The Story Behind the ‘Dogs Playing Poker’ Paintings
+Canines and Cards: The Story Behind the ‘Dogs Playing Poker’ Paintings

 Dog lovers and poker players alike seem to love the Dogs Player Poker series of paintings.
 These card-playing pooches have become real pop culture symbols through the years and reprints of the original paintings can be found in home game rooms, basements, man caves, and numerous other locations.